knible/awesome-geophysics/README.md

   The leading journal for applied geophysics and exploration techniques.
 - **[EarthArXiv](https://eartharxiv.org/)**
   A preprint server for cutting-edge geophysical research prior to formal publication.
-- **Special Issues and Review Articles**
+- **Special Issues and Review Articles:**
-  Look for thematic collections that offer comprehensive overviews of emerging topics in geophysics.
+  Search for thematic collections and review papers that offer comprehensive overviews of emerging topics in geophysics.
+- **Conference Proceedings:**
+  Explore proceedings from major conferences (e.g., AGU, SEG, SSA) for the latest research presentations.

 ---